Walking The Warrior’s Path

 Community

 Combining these methods, we develop our senses to peak efficacy and bring heightened awareness to all aspects of our lives.
 We understand the tapestry of co-existence.
-Understanding gives rise to service that manifests in three ways: Fostering others within our educational lineage and helping those before and after us on the path.
-Being fully present with acquaintances, coworkers, friends, and family and responding capably in each situation with the proper countenance and skill.
-Learning to advocate not adjudicate, on matters that affect society-at-large.
+Understanding gives rise to service that manifests in three ways: 1) Fostering others within our educational lineage, 2) helping those before and after us on the path and 3) being fully present with acquaintances, coworkers, friends, and family.
+We respond capably in each situation with the proper countenance and skill.
+We learn to advocate not adjudicate, on matters that affect society-at-large.

 The Warrior’s Path is not easy.
 It is not linear.
-It is without fanfare, but you don’t care.
-You have the energy and commitment.
-You find the time.
-You’re up for the challenge.
+It is without fanfare, but do you care?
+Do you have the energy and commitment?
+Can you make the time?
+Then you’re up for the challenge.